 Certain rules apply to this situation.
 Since domestic partnership is not acceptable everywhere, check the laws of where you live to find out how the property distribution will go through.
 In general, if you have no will, your domestic partner will get the same as a living spouse, which depends on your owned properties.

 You Can Appoint a Legal Guardian and Trustee

 Writing a will also lets you appoint the caregivers of your kids after you die.
 In a will, you are allowed to nominate a guardian you want to take care of your minor children.
-If you do not name a guardian and you and your spouse passes away, the court will be the one to appoint the guardian.
+If you do not name a guardian and you and your spouse pass away, the court will be the one to appoint the guardian.
 It could be someone you do not think is suitable to take care of your child.
-In addition, you can appoint a trustee who will manage what your children inherited until they are adults.
+Besides, you can appoint a trustee who will manage what your children inherited until they are adults.

 You Can Include a Residuary Clause

 If you die without a will, you cannot do this.
 In a will, a residuary clause must be present.
 The purpose of this clause is to “catch-all” the property which is not part of the will.
 In case a property is left out because it was acquired after it was written, or a gift in the will fails, this is important.
 By having a residuary clause, the property’s distribution will depend on the will instead of intestacy.